 Once the command is finished, you will see the command exit in that window.

-Solution 3 is almost perfect, except I use this command too frequently that typing this whole command becomes a pain.
+This solution is almost perfect, except I use this command too frequently that typing this whole command becomes a pain.
 So I had to find some way to improve my experience.
 And this all comes down to mapping this command to something shorter (at least that was what I was thinking at first).
 So I added the following to my vimrc file

 cmap rt!! !yarn test % <CR> this saves lots of keystrokes, but still, I need to type it every single time I want to use it.
 I still feel there's space for improvements.